When hackers kidnap their data, companies are increasingly using ‘breach coaches’ and negotiators

 “These are very urgent situations,” says Bill Siegel, cofounder and CEO of Coveware, a ransomware recovery company based in Connecticut.
 “The position the companies are typically in is one of severe business disruption.”

 For companies that have never dealt with ransomware before, it may not even be clear who to call to begin to look into the situation.
-But for the growing number of organizations with cyber insurance policies that cover digital attacks, the answer is often their insurers, who will often quickly put them in touch with so-called “breach coaches“—a term that usually refers to specialized attorneys who’ve essentially become fixers in the fight against ransomware.
+But for the growing number of organizations with cyberinsurance policies that cover digital attacks, the answer is often their insurers, who will often quickly put them in touch with so-called “breach coaches“—a term that usually refers to specialized attorneys who’ve essentially become fixers in the fight against ransomware.

 John Mullen, whose law firm Mullen Coughlin specializes in data breach situations, says his firm operates hotlines where dozens of insurers, brokers, and their clients can leave voice messages in the event of a ransomware attack or other breach.